peter88213/yw2xtg/docs/usage.md

 ---

-The novx_xtg Python script runs through all chapters and scenes of a noveltree 7 project and fills XTG templates.
+The novx_xtg Python script runs through all chapters and sections of a noveltree 7 project and fills XTG templates.

 ## Instructions for use